cross2288/MobPae/README.md

-Let me give you a complete walkthrough of the project.
+A complete walkthrough of the project.

 📁 Project Structure
 /app/